MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 # Add capabilities to your Teams apps

-During app development, you can create a new Teams app with Teams app capability.
-The following table list for the Teams app capabilities:
+ Use of Teams app capability,you can create a new Teams app in app development.
+You can see the following Teams app capabilities table list:

 |**Capability**|**Description**|
 |--------|-------------|